 - Stomach sleeping.
 Generally, stomach sleepers need firmer mattresses regardless of their weight.
 You see, in this sleeping position your spine requires adequate support, so any sinkage is now welcome as it may cause unhealthy spinal curves.

 - Combination sleepers.
 If you switch between positions during sleep, this makes you a combination sleeper.
 Typically, such users enjoy Medium mattresses the most as those provide a balance between cushioning and support and allow for effortless shifting in bed.

 Back pain is a common issue we often tend to forget about.
 Feels like we are used to living with back pain, and allowing it to remain in the background while dealing with our everyday lives.

 Well, one of the most common reasons behind back pain is the unhealthy sleeping posture caused by an unsuitable mattress.
 Simply said, your back hurts when you sleep wrong.

-So, when it comes to back pain, which option is better: plush or firm?
+So, when it comes to back pain, which option is better: soft or firm?

 Here’s the deal: while many people note that they experience more pain relief when sleeping on softer mattresses, it all comes down to proper support.
 When dealing with back pain, you need your spine to remain neutral during the night.
 This will help reduce tension from the vertebrae, support the natural curves of your back, and keep it relaxed.